can i let my 4 month old taste food

 Introducing solid foods to your baby is an exciting milestone!
 It can also be a little intimidating if you’re not sure where to start.
 The American Academy of Pediatrics recommends starting solids when your baby is between 4-6 months old.
 Before introducing solids, make sure your baby is showing signs of readiness, such as being able to sit up with support and having lost the tongue-thrust reflex that pushes solid food out of their mouth.

-See also does quiktrip take food stamps
+See also does mexican food raise blood sugar

 Once you’ve determined that your baby is ready for solids, it’s time to get started!
 Begin with single-ingredient purees like infant cereal or mashed vegetables and fruits.
 Once your baby has become accustomed to these flavors, you can start introducing more complex mixtures, such as vegetable and fruit combinations.
 You can also offer small pieces of soft foods like cooked carrots or pears for your baby to explore.